imightbebruno/Sentiment-Analysis-Product-Reviews/README.md

 # Sentiment-Analysis-Product-Reviews
 This project is a customer sentiment analysis of high-end headphones based on Amazon reviews using the TextBlob library in a Python environment.
-The analysis focuses on identifying common words associated with the product and evaluating the overall sentiment of customer reviews.

 Filtering reviews based on positive and negative sentiment reveals a general trend of customer satisfaction.
 Out of 100 reviews analyzed, 90% were positive, indicating a high level of customer satisfaction with the product.
 The remaining 10% were divided between negative (6%) and neutral (4%) reviews.